lynns/experiment/README.md

   2. Create a context for the current user.
   3. Use that context to determine if a portion of the code should run or not.

-The example below shows how all three steps can be used inside some controller code to limit a function to running only for users who are part of a given experiment.
+The example below shows how all three steps can be used inside some code with simple if statements.

     var experiment = require("experiment");
     experiment.configureFromFile("config.json");